 What do you do?
 How do you handle angry customers effectively?

-For this reason, we’re giving you the 411 on the ten phone etiquette rules you should always follow to ensure a purrfect customer service experience for your caller.
+For this reason, we’re giving you the 411 on the ten customer service etiquette rules you should always follow to ensure a perfect support service experience for your caller.

 Grab yourself a cup of coffee (or a lemon and ginger tea as your voice warm-up), and let’s get started!

-Phone etiquette is the set of rules and guidelines that dictate how we should conduct ourselves when communicating over the telephone.
-This includes everything from how we answer the phone to how we end the call.
+Customer service phone etiquette is the set of guidelines that dictate how to conduct yourself when communicating over the phone.
+This includes everything from answering calls to ending them.

-There are a number of reasons why phone etiquette is important, but today we’re going to look at the top five reasons why it’s essential in customer service.
+There are a number of reasons why phone etiquette is important, but today we’re going to look at the top five reasons why it’s essential for customer service.

 1. It sets the tone of the conversation